|Waiting for Pizza | photo © Susan Etlinger|

 It is my hope that, by helping spread understanding about autism through stories like my family's, we can erode that fear.
 That if we treat autistic people like my son with the respect they deserve and do our best to understand that Leo lives a full, happy life and is no one’s cautionary tale, we'll ideally help more folks realize autistic people have always been part of society, that autism is a neurological difference rather than a disease, and we’ll end up with greater acceptance of autistic people.

 Thanks to excellent role models in the autistic, autism professional, and autism parenting communities, my own initial bewilderment about being the parent of a kid with disabilities long ago metamorphosed into a mama bear approach to autism acceptance: take your pity elsewhere.
 Leo and I have work to do.

-Squid D'Artagnan Rosenberg is a pseudonym, as are the names I use for my husband Seymour, and children Isobel (Iz), Leelo, and Mali.
-That is my preference for the writing on this blog.
-Anonymity, however, is not the concern it used to be (hi, Mom!).
+Squid D'Artagnan Rosenberg is a pseudonym that I no longer use.
+I still use pseudonyms for my husband Seymour, and children Isobel (Iz), and J. Leo has been in so many news features and videos and articles under his real world nickname that I no longer bother with his former (self-appointed) pseudonym Leelo.
+That is my lopsided preference for the writing on this blog.
+Pseudonymity, however, is not the concern it used to be (hi, Mom!).